Technology and Supply Chain

 -

-Switch to the Bastion tab on the right and run the following command to ensure the environment is up to date and study up on the software supply chain concepts while it’s running.
+Switch to the Terminal tab on the right and run the following command to check if cosign is already installed and login to your Quay instance.

 -